universal-ctags/citre/docs/user-manual/citre-peek.md

 With it, you could copy a location as a link, and paste it in your note.
 The note can be any plain text file, so you can use any markup language you like.

-`citre-peek` has nice integration with Clue: When in a peek window, you can call `citre-peek-copy-clue-link` to copy the currently browsed line as a clue link.
-Since you can quickly browse the code reading history in the peek window, it easy and fast to write a code-reading note this way.
+`citre-peek` has nice integration with Clue: When in a peek window:

+- You can call `citre-peek-copy-clue-link` to copy the currently browsed line as a clue link.
+The link can then be pasted by `clue-paste`.
+- Or you can call `citre-peek-paste-clue-link` to directly paste a link to the line.

+Since you can restore the peek window in your note file buffer, You can:

+- Browse the code reading history,
+- Find the locations needed,
+- Paste their links in your note.

+It feels easy and slick to write a code reading note in this way.